Foiboss/TriangleScpSl/README.md

 - `Count * 3`: Three **visible** quads per triangle (one for each parallelogram)
 - `+ 3`: Three shared **invisible axis root** quads
 - `+ 1`: One shared **invisible base root** quad

-## Notes

-- `TriangleEntry` is an internal type used by `TriangleSpace`.
-- `StlParser` falls back to ASCII parsing when binary detection fails, and vice versa.
-- `TriangulatedModel` centers imported geometry around the bounding-box center before applying `scale` and `worldPosition`.
-- Color is stored per-triangle in `ModelTriangle`; `TriangulatedModel.Color` is a write-only setter that overrides all triangles at once.